 Finally, it’s time to start breaking the silence!
 We’ve been all hands-on developing new, cool proptech stuff being unveiled bit by bit, starting with property data automation.
-The CubiCasa long-term vision is described as “AI-powered computer vision solution to bring all indoor spaces into cloud” and each new release is bringing us -and you- closer to the new-generation property data platform.
-We already have converted and normalized over 100,000,000 sqft of indoor space data to provide a necessary input for automated valuation models (AVM) and comparable market analyses (CMA).
+The CubiCasa long-term vision is described as “AI-powered computer vision solution to bring all indoor spaces into the cloud”.
+Also, each new release is bringing us -and you- closer to the new-generation property data platform.
+We already have converted and normalized over 100,000,000 sqft of indoor space data to provide necessary input for automated valuation models (AVM) and comparable market analyses (CMA).
 This is how we go from floor plans and point clouds and neural networks into uniform datasets by providing the first sight into CubiCasa property data automation.

 Background and proptech industry development

 We’d say the industry is in a similar phase as social media was 15 years ago.
 A number of early adopters have noticed new possibilities.
 They all realized the market is enormous, after all, human connection is one of those few things that never goes out of fashion.
 Some made it big, most didn’t find success, some found their perfect niche and survived despite one of the most competed markets ever.
 Sooner or later, the magic pattern will be found – after lots of trial and error.
 We won’t go to the first-mover advantage because there might not be such a privilege.
 Instead, there will be those who improve existing ideas as far as possible, while the competition itself lowers the costs.